metavalent/metavalent.github.io/about.md

 > [4] Ethnic and Tribal Supremacy.
 Just about every nation and people have some kind of historical or contemporary narrative that views one's own ethnicity and culture as superior to all others.
 Prior to whole globe awareness, trade, and communication, skirmishes over these collective narcissistic beliefs were settled on local and regional scales, through various levels of violence and war.
 Since the development of all kinds of weapons of mass destruction, multi-polar and multi-lateral ethnic supremacies drive misunderstanding, fear, and conflict at a scale that poses increasing existential risk.

-By understanding the processes and principles that lead to change at scale, we can then learn to apply these practices to reducing suffering such as that caused by poverty &ndash; both absolute and relative &ndash; and intentionally engineered economic precarity.
+By understanding the processes and principles that lead to change at scale, we can learn to apply these practices to other areas of human experience that are considered normal in the present context, but need not continue to be perceived as acceptable, _natural_, or _given_ levels of suffering.
+In particular, the multivariate emotional, psychological, and physical suffering caused by poverty &ndash; both absolute and relative &ndash; the latter of which has been widely utilized in the west as a coercive behavioral environmental feature, through clever and intentionally engineered economic precarity.
+One fundamental algorithm behind this engineering is the dark metavalence of maximizing shareholder returns, at the cost of all other factors of production, including human health and wellness.

 ### Process and Perception